xdoko01/pgRPG/pyrpg/README.md

 ## Questions
   - [ ] should position fixing be part of collision system or in separate component/processors?

-### Quest Manager
+### Scene Manager
   - It issues commands to the other managers - serves as an input for them telling them what to load/delete.
   - From that perspecive QuestManager is not on the same level as the other managers.
 It is their boss.
   - Maybe the whole content of QuestManager should be part of the engine
   - QuestManager contains references to other managers even now

-### Quest/Phase as description and no class/object/instance
+### Scene/Phase as description and no class/object/instance
   *All is described in MIRO*
   - [x] Create `EventManagerEx` that processes the event actions
-  - [x] Transform `quest` module to `QuestManagerEx` + start filling `EventManagerEx` with handlers
+  - [x] Transform `scene` module to `QuestManagerEx` + start filling `EventManagerEx` with handlers
   - [x] ensure `engine` module is updated
   - [ ] `delete_processor` method should probably call finalize method of the processor
   - [x] `delete_template` method not implemented
   - [x] `delete_handler` not implemented in `EventManager`
-  - [ ] check that prereq quests are not loaded if those are already loaded
+  - [ ] check that prereq scenes are not loaded if those are already loaded

 ### Processing templates
-  1/ Parse the quest file and store the templates there to the ecs_manager
+  1/ Parse the scene file and store the templates there to the ecs_manager
-    - store the dict with template into following dict `self._template_definitions[template_name]` 2/ When creating entity and template is used: a/ Check, if template is already loaded in ECS manager and hence was part of the quest.
-If yes, use this template and continue. b/ If no such quest exists, try to load it from the `ENTITY_PATH` c/ check if () are part of the template name.
+    - store the dict with template into following dict `self._template_definitions[template_name]` 2/ When creating entity and template is used: a/ Check, if template is already loaded in ECS manager and hence was part of the scene.
+If yes, use this template and continue. b/ If no such scene exists, try to load it from the `ENTITY_PATH` c/ check if () are part of the template name.
 If yes, expect parameters vars in the template definition.
 If vars not found, error.

 ### Fade-in Fade-out effect POC